tokamak-network/circom-ethereum-opcodes/README.md

 2. DIV, MOD, SDIV, SMOD, ADDMOD, MULMOD

-    The four circuits work fine but they are not carrying out the exception case such as they should return 0 if dividor is zero.
+    The four circuits work fine but they are not carrying out the exception case such as they should return 0 if divisor is zero stated in Ethereum yellow paper.

 3. SHA3